Darkcybe/research-projects/Forensic-Artifacts/Windows/Evidence of Execution/Prefetch/Prefetch.md

 ```

 ### Interpretation and Investigative Notes
 - Each Prefetch file will include last time of execution, number of times run, and device and file handles used by the program.
-Windows XP and 7 hosts will record the last 128 applications, whereas from Windows 8 it will record 1024.
 - Date/Time file by that name and path was first executed
   - Creation Date of .pf file (-10 seconds)
 - Date/Time file by that name and path was last executed